Traneptora/grimoire/_posts/2015-11-19-investiture-of-stone.markdown

 **Duration**: Concentration, up to 10 minutes

-Until the spell ends, bits of rock spread across your body, and you gain the following benefits.
+Until the spell ends, bits of rock spread across your body, and you gain the following benefits:

  * You have resistance to bludgeoning, piercing, and slashing damage from nonmagical attacks.